UACalc/UACalc_CLI/README.md

 # CLI

-This is the main Git repository for UACalc.
-If you don't use Git, you might prefer [this page](http://uacalc.github.io/UACalc/).
+This is the main Git repository for the UACalc command line interface.

 Introduction
 ============